Discovering cool and unique places in the US

 In addition, you’ll want to experience the farm-to-table-dining scene, which is among the best in the country.
 It won’t be hard to find Austrian style restaurants (and lodging), as this was the town where the Von Trapp Family settled (any Sound of Music fans here?!).

 With so much precious scenery and outdoor adventures, it’s no wonder this is among the best places to visit in USA.
+Definitely add it to your VT bucket list!

 Read next: Coolest Cabin Rentals in VT